Blunk-electronic/ET/script_command_set.md

 ```

 ## SILK SCREEN AND ASSEMBLY DOCUMENTATION
+The following commands address silk screen.
+To address assembly documentation replace
+the 4th keyword 'silk' by 'assy'.
 ```
 board led_driver draw silk top line 2.5 0 0 160 0 # top, line, width 2.5mm, from 0/0 to 160/0
 ```